The Board Game Collection

 Does this campaign expansion enhance the replay value of Marvel Champions?

 Absolutely!
-The interlinked scenarios and campaign mechanics of The Mad Titan’s Shadow provide a narrative and gameplay breadth that encourages repeated play.
+The interlinked scenarios and campaign mechanics of The Mad Titan’s Shadow ensure that the campaign expansion lives, providing a new cinematic campaign and additional content that enhances the play experience.
 Each play-through may uncover new challenges and a deeper appreciation for the expansion’s design.